- What exactly is counseling and how can it help me?

 Second, everyone, from all walks of life and backgrounds, will at some time find themselves faced with challenges that strain or exceed their ability to manage their difficulties on their own.
 Seeking counseling services and the support of others in that situation is a sign of strength, not a sign of weakness or inadequacy.
 Often the unbiased perspective of trained counselor or therapist allows people to examine their distress in a new light; this can be a huge help in dealing with life’s difficulties.

-You can schedule first-time appointments, or “intake,” by contacting Counseling & Wellness Services at 614.222.4044 or by email.
+You can schedule first-time appointments, or “intake,” by contacting Counseling & Wellness Services at 614.222.4044 or by completing this form.
 Messages left will be returned as soon as possible, typically within one business day.
 The office is located in the Student Affairs office at the end of the Student Affairs hallway of the Crane Center.
 The availability of the counseling staff varies, so walk-in appointments cannot be guaranteed.
 Evening appointments are available on a limited basis.
 If you are experiencing an urgent problem outside normal business hours or on a CCAD holiday, call the 24-hour mental health emergency hotline through Netcare Access at 614.276.2273.

 An initial intake appointment helps you learn about the services provided on campus and how they could help you reach your goals.
 It does not mean you will have to continue with regular counseling.